Basic Alliance for the Rescue of K-9's

 B.A.R.K. offers lovable companion dogs for adoption, generally to the Portland metro area (but can make exceptions).

-We are a foster-based organization, and appointments for meet-and-greets after the application is submitted.
+We are a foster-based organization, and will make appointments for meet-and-greets after the application is submitted (email us to start the application).
 This will NOT be a long process.

 All of our dogs are spayed or neutered prior to adoption, including puppies.
 They will have had their first vaccination and deworming.
 You will be responsible for the follow ups, and you agree to email or mail us copies of those vet visits.